HDest-Community/Ugly-as-Sin/medical/readme.md

 Use the correct tools to treat whatever is stopping your wounds from healing up. (note: try to get all of the listed statuses close to green)
 The wound will only start to heal up once it becomes green in the wounds list.

+Note: If the wound you're operating on is bandaged, you can hold Fire to rip it off. (or AltFire in the bandage tool)

 ## Credits
  - bunyear/Tapwave: Made the trauma kit tool sprites